Yes, whey protein is naturally gluten free, but that doesn't mean every whey protein powder available in the market is completely free from gluten.

 Although whey protein is naturally gluten-free, whether or not a protein powder product is gluten-free depends on the brand.

 Don't trust the front of the package.
 Always thoroughly research your products by scanning the allergy and ingredients list.

 If you are looking for a quick way to check, look for the Certified Gluten-Free seal on the product label.

-Remember, just because whey protein is gluten-free doesn’t mean every whey protein product is gluten-free.
-Most protein supplements contain added ingredients that can contain gluten.
+Remember, just because whey protein is gluten-free doesn't mean every whey protein product is completely gluten-free.
+Most protein supplements contain added ingredients or artificial flavors that can contain gluten.